PardhuMadipalli/coding-practice/system-design/index.md

 and process one after the other so that not many instances are needed at only midnight.
 - For any process that involves multiple services, use a field, something like a UUID to identify the operation.
 Pass this ID along to all the services using HTTP headers.
 Then you can filter logs based on this ID.
 It is similar to opc-request-id in OCI.
+- Use **retries** wherever we can for failed requests.
+It's better to implement these using **exponential backoff with jitter** mechanism.
+Each further retry is delayed by an exponential delay with a final maximum delay.
+We have to jitter because, we may retry all the requests that we have at the same time which can increase load on the upstream server at the same time.
+Adding a jitter will help prevent it.

 ## To-Read